 The following days somehow were not much The following days somehow were not much more successful; gone were those visions of Sempach, Moorgarten.
 Was this, I reasoned through a sleepless night, what was called the romance of a soldier's life?
-Did not all the cheerful soldiers' songs tell miserable lies?
+Did not all the cheer-ful soldiers' songs tell miserable lies?
 Oh, how utterly unhappy I felt.

-But it was so ordained that even the darkest hour has its glimmer of hone and it so happened.
+But it was so ordained that even the darkest hour has its glimmer of hone and it so happened

 But it was so ordained that even the darkest hour has its glimmer of hope, and it so happened that one day Sergeant Rösti had to make a report to his C.O.
-Now, I have not the slightest hesitation in admitting that he was an efficient soldier.
+Now, I have not the slightest hesita-tion in admitting that he was an efficient soldier.
 He could swear and drink like a trooper; he was a bully of the first order; but he could not spell.
-I watched him trying to compose this report, which seemed to have unnerved his martial countries and the state of the seemed to have a change for me tenance.
+I watched him trying to compose this report, which seemed to have unnerved his martial coun-tenance.
+Here at least was a chance for ma tenance.
 Here at last was a chance for me.
 "Can I help you, Sergeant?"
 I asked timidly.